 The only downside that Google Drive has that makes it less than perfect is the data limit.
 A free account can only hold up to 15 gigabytes of data, which for an individual is probably enough to last a substantial amount of time.
 But for any business that wishes to integrate their processes with Google’s features, they ought to consider the paid packages.

 Google compares well to the competition in this aspect.
-While Dropbox is a fantastic service that offers great capacity for use, it’s upload limit is a mere 3 gigabytes for free.
-Although inviting users to use Dropbox does increase this limit to a maximum of 16gig, this would only work if the user has a wide network of 32 other users that wish to also use Dropbox, if they don’t already have the system.
+While Dropbox is a fantastic service that offers great capacity for use, its upload limit is a mere 3 gigabytes for free.
+Inviting users to use Dropbox does increase this limit to a maximum of 16gig.
+However, this would only work if the user has a wide network of 32 other users that wish to also use Dropbox, if they don’t already have the system.

 Despite this, Dropbox allows any kind of file whatsoever to be uploaded to the internet.
 This is incredibly useful for developers, who often use file types that are foreign to the everyday user.

-Another great service that runs alongside Dropbox is ‘Box’, a more business orientated file sharing system that comes with a variety of features, such as password locking files and user access restriction.
+Another great service that runs alongside Dropbox is ‘Box’.
+Box is more business orientated file sharing system.
+It comes with a variety of features.
+These include password locking files and user access restriction.
 Google Drive also matches this feature with it’s own sharing facilities, and it also gets bonus points for ease of use, which Box is definitely not.

-Amazon Cloud Drive and Apple iCloud boast at having the lowest cost available plans, but also have the highest cost plans available for little reward.
-For smaller businesses, Drive is a far better option by far, but it has a lot more security implementations that make it ideal for larger businesses.
+Amazon Cloud Drive and Apple iCloud boast at having the lowest cost available plans.
+But they also have the highest cost plans available for little reward.
+For smaller businesses, Drive is a far better option.
+It also has a lot more security implementations that make it ideal for larger businesses.

-Overall, Drive, Dropbox and Box end up the powerhouse softwares for online uploading and services, but nothing beats the sheer range of features that Google has to offer, and for free.
-Not only that, but Google Drive will only continue to expand and gain more software the longer it exists, and is used.
+Overall, Drive, Dropbox and Box end up the powerhouse softwares for online uploading and services.
+But nothing beats the sheer range of features that Google has to offer, and for free.